Octoberfest7/KDStab/README.md

   3. The KillDefender POC fails when the user is not System; I added a snippet to enumerate the running user and get system through impersonation of Winlogon's token if need be.

+  4. KillDefender was modified to allow users to specify which process to target; additionally a "Check" mode was added to enumerate the integrity level of a process (which can confirm that a process was successfully stripped of its privileges and integrity).

-  4. Backstab uses enough different API's and C calls that CobaltStrike wasn't able to manage resolving all of the dynamic function resolution- trustedsec to the rescue!
+  5. Backstab uses enough different API's and C calls that Cobalt Strike wasn't able to manage resolving all of the dynamic function resolution- trustedsec to the rescue!
 I implemented their dynamic function resolution to supplement CS's so that all of the necessary API's could be called.

-  5. The original Backstab has several switch/case statements that caused problems during the port, so they were replaced with if/else statements.
+  6. The original Backstab has several switch/case statements that caused problems during the port, so they were replaced with if/else statements.
 Additionally pretty much all global variables were eliminated for similar reasons.

-  6. I know it is odd that one tool was written for Visual Studio and the other for GCC; this is a casualty of me struggling to successfully port these and having lots of growing pains along the way.
-Future tools should hopefully benefit from a lot of the lessions that I learned along the road here.
+  7. I know it is odd that one tool was written for Visual Studio and the other for GCC; this is a casualty of me struggling to successfully port these and having lots of growing pains along the way.
+Future tools should hopefully benefit from a lot of the lessons that I learned along the road here.

-  7. Both KillDefender_bof and Backstab_bof exist as standalone repos.
+  8. Both KillDefender_bof and Backstab_bof exist as standalone repos.
 NOTE THAT CODE IS DIFFERENT BETWEEN THE STANDALONE REPOS AND THIS TOOL.
 This was done in order to make them more flexible and able to integrate into a single package.

 # To Compile:
 I have not tried to compile either tool for x86; if you really need a version of this for that I will leave it to you to figure it out.